 |PO12||Lifelong Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.|

 Apply the acquired knowledge and skills in Civil Engineering to become successful and competent professions, capable of contributing effectively to the domain of civil Engineering and to cater to the needs of the society.

 Demonstrate leadership qualities in the execution and management of Civil Engineering projects, upholding professional ethics and sustainability concepts.

 Engage in lifelong learning with a quest to keep abreast with the latest developments in Civil Engineering practice.

-Apply knowledge in technical areas appropriate to Civil Engineering, including but not limited to structural, Geotechnical, Transportation, Geo-informatics, Environmental, and Water Resources Engineering.
+Apply acquired knowledge in technical areas to Civil Engineering problems, including but not limited to Structural, Geotechnical, Transportation, Geo-informatics, Environmental, and Water Resources Engineering.